Competitive eater Randy Santel takes bite out of Tulsa

 Professional competitive eater Randy Santel, who has taken on more than 800 feats of gastronomical endurance in his career, is making a tour of Oklahoma eateries for the next few days.

-Santel, whose exploits have earned him millions of fans on various social media platforms, will take on "The Hamlet Food Challenge" Monday night at The Hamlet, 9107 S. Sheridan Road.
+Santel, whose exploits have earned him millions of fans on various social media platforms, took on “The Hamlet Food Challenge” on Monday night at The Hamlet, 9107 S. Sheridan Road.

 “This is something we put together a month or so ago,” said Karen Kelly, the restaurant’s manager.
 “But Randy’s going to be the first person to try it.”

 Those wanting to attend must send a private message to Andolini’s Pizzeria-Tulsa through Facebook.
-For those who are unable to attend, the event will be live-streamed on Santel's Facebook page.
+The event will be livestreamed on Santel’s Facebook page.

 Whatever challenge Andolini’s sets for Santel will become an ongoing offering for whoever wishes to test their abilities at consuming mass quantities.